pannet1/oc-trade/README.md

 # Setup
 in the `cred` folder two level above the `oc-trade` repos ... \
-update credential file bypass.yaml with your credentials \
+update credential file `bypass.yaml` with your credentials \

 ```
 userid: AB1234
 password: Secret
 totp: ABCDEFGHIJKLMNO9VERVQIO45ESDFDFASD
 ```
-copy `enctoken` from browser to `bypass.tok` file from browser cookies

 it is recommended that you clone the repos in your virtualenv \
 ```